Schmavery/reprocessing/README.md

 This is a high-level drawing library, inspired by [Processing](https://processing.org), allowing you to write code that'll run on the web (using WebGL).

+# Note:
+Reprocessing depends on bsb-native to build, which is very deprecated/unsupported.
+Unfortunately this means reprocessing is pretty unusable.
+End of an era :')
+LMK if you feel strongly working to get this building in another way and maybe we can merge it <3

 ## Example
 The [interactive docs](https://schmavery.github.io/reprocessing/) are the simplest way to try reprocessing.
 (They are generated using [redoc](https://github.com/jaredly/redoc)!).